railcore/railcore.github.io/build_and_troubleshoot/installing_and_customizing_config.md

 ## Copying the RailCore Duet Bundle to your SD-card

-Populate a www folder with DWC from from https://github.com/T3P3/Duet/tree/master/Duet2/SD%20Card%20Contents/www Take sys, macros, filaments folders from https://github.com/railcore/configs
+1. Populate a www folder with DWC from https://github.com/T3P3/Duet/tree/master/Duet2/SD%20Card%20Contents/www

-Wait, theres several!
+1. Populate sys, macros, filaments folders from https://github.com/railcore/configs

+## Wait a minute, there are several configs!
 Which config should I choose?

-That is down to how you want to approach your build.
+Your choice, and down to how you want to approach your build.

  * [Kraegars config](https://github.com/railcore/configs/tree/master/unmaintained/Kraegars/300ZL) - The original config aimed at self-sourcers.
 Can be a useful starting point for those that want to engineer everything themselves and keep all settings in a single file.
  * [Project R3D config](https://github.com/railcore/configs/tree/master/unmaintained/ProjectR3D/300ZL) - A slightly modified version of Kraegars config, for people that have purchased a Project R3D kit.
  * [RailCore Community Config](https://github.com/railcore/configs/) - Originally based on Kraegars config, this config has been (and is) under active development by community members.
 This version has additional settings, macros and features so self-sourcers and kit builders do not have to keep re-inventing the wheel.
 Sensorless homing, different probes, and a 2 file config setup (so upgrades are possible without losing your settings that make your RailCore II different to others)

-## Further instructions for the Community based configuration
+## Community based configuration

 The "duet" folder contains a Duet configuration bundle for RepRapFirmware Duet (Ethernet/Wifi) for the RailCore II 300ZL and 300ZLT.